jconwell3115/Golden_Config_Generator/README.md

 .
 ├── configuration_files
 │   ├── new_configurations
+│   │   ├── S1-AS-3320-104-1_2025_03_14.cfg
+│   │   └── S3-CS-2015-321-1_2025_03_14.cfg
 │   └── old_configurations
 │       ├── S1-AS-3320-104-1.cfg
 │       ├── S2-AS-527-109-1.cfg
 │       └── S3-CS-2015-321-1.cfg
 ├── golden_config_generator.py
 ├── LICENSE
+├── pipdeptree_current.txt
+├── pyproject.toml
 ├── README.md
 ├── requirements.txt
 └── templates
     ├── new_switch_templates
+    │   ├── S1-AS-3320-104-1.j2
+    │   └── S3-CS-2015-321-1.j2
     ├── site_1.j2
     ├── site_2.j2
     ├── site_3.j2
     └── switch_template.j2

 ```
+- **configuration_files** - Directory to store old and new configurations

+  - **new_configurations** - Directory that holds the new golden configs created by the
+    program
+  -  **old_configurations** - Directory that the program searches for the
+     configurations to be converted
+- **templates** - Directory that stores the site specific templates and the base
+  golden config switch template
+  - **new_switch_templates** - These are the templates created during the program run,
+    these aren't really needed, but are good reference to see the workflow.

 ---

 ## Possible Automation Enhancements